Testing for dyslexia is usually sought for a variety of reasons.

 However, as a parent you have the right to choose if you want your child to be assessed independently of the school.
 If you want to have a chat about independent assessments, you should call the Dyslexia Scotland Helpline on 0344 800 8484.

-For adults, there are no free dyslexia assessment services available in Scotland at the moment.
-To view a visual route for adult assessments, click here.
-As an adult you will have to pay for an assessment.
-Dyslexia Scotland holds a list of qualified Assessors located in different areas of Scotland.
+For adults, or young people aged 16-18 years not in education, there are no free dyslexia assessment services available in Scotland at the moment.
+Here is Dyslexia Scotland's visual route for adult assessments.
+Currently, the only available option is to pay for a private assessment.
+Dyslexia Scotland holds a list of specialist assessors located in different areas of Scotland.
 If you would like us to send you this list, do get in touch with our helpline.
-Please note, during the current pandemic, Dyslexia Scotland is advising that face-to-face assessments should resume during Phase 4 of the easing of lockdown.
-However, assessors can still take bookings now for an anticipated time when the Scottish Government guidance deemed it safe to resume this type of work.

-For adults the cost of a dyslexia assessment can be prohibitive and many callers to our Helpline generally ask about free/low cost options.
+Many enquiries to our helpline ask about free/low cost options.
 There are a number of websites which offer online testing services but it should be noted that these are only screening tests.
-They cannot provide solid evidence of dyslexia but they are a good starting point particularly if cost is an issue.
-Please note, these two online screening tests are not Dyslexia Scotland products.
+They cannot provide a robust and valid identification of dyslexia.
+However they are a good starting point particularly if cost is an issue.
+Please note, these online screening tests are not Dyslexia Scotland products.
 If you experience any problems with them, contact either Pico or Do-It directly for assistance.

-DO-IT DyslexiaStudent (Suitable for students at college/university - £25) - This screening test is produced by Do-It Solutions.
+DO-IT Personal Profilers (costs start from £20+) - These dyslexia profiles are suitable for workplace, children, and students.
+There is also a Personal Profiler for Dyspraxia/DCD.
+The screening tests are produced by Do-It Solutions.
 If you have any difficulties with accessing the site, payment or a query about the report you should contact the company directly on 020 33 22 55 36 or email: [email protected]

-What does an assessment report for adults look like?
+What does an assessment report, Post-16/Adults look like?